Handicap

 handicap index is the measure of a player’s demonstrated ability.
 It is expressed to one decimal point (eg. 8.5).
 When someone asks you "What is your handicap?" this is the number they are referring to.
 Your course handicap is based on your handicap index but takes into consideration the difficulty of the specific course you are playing.
 We will talk about that in part 2.

 After you have logged in and set up your profile this is what you will see.
 (Obviously yours will be blank if you haven't entered any scores yet).
-First step is to click on Post a Score.
+First step is to click on Post Score.

-The second step is to fill in the date, the course, the tees you played from and whether you played 9 or 18 holes.
+Next you will select whether you played 9 or 18 holes, the tees you played from, what hole you started on, whether you were playing on your home course (if you have one) or a different course or in a competition, and the date you played.
 Your handicap index updates every day so it is important that you enter your score on the day you played to keep it accurate.
-There is also an adjustment that will be made for extreme weather if you happen to play during a hurricane your score will reflect that.
-At the very top you will see Total ScoreHBH (hole by hole) and Manual.
-Choose Hole by Hole.
+There is also an adjustment that will be made for extreme weather so if you happen to play during a hurricane your score will reflect that.
+Now choose Enter Hole by Hole Score.

-Now you can look at each hole and see where the app automatically adjusted your score down to the max score on a hole.
-Tap Save and then tap on Profile and you will go back to the main page, where your rounds will be listed.
 The handicap will not be updated until the next day.
 Once you have entered scores for 54 holes you will get a handicap index.
 It is important to enter both 9-hole and 18-hole rounds of golf every time you play.
 Your handicap index is based on the best 8 18-hole rounds of the last 20 that you played, so one bad round will not affect your handicap.
-The scores with the asterisk are the ones being used for the handicap.
+The scores with the asterisk are the ones being used to calculate the handicap.
+The app will automatically combine 2 9-hole rounds into 1 18-hole round to be used in the handicap calculation, even if it is 2 front 9's played on the same course or 2 9's on completely different courses.

 I have a Handicap Index, Now What?

-In Part 1 we talked about how to establish your Handicap Index by entering your scores into the LPGA Amateurs Handicap Service.
+In Part 1 we talked about how to establish your Handicap Index by entering your scores into GHIN.
 Once you have entered scores for 54 holes, you will see your Handicap Index in your profile on the app.
 As you enter more scores you should see your Handicap Index move down as you improve your game.
 The Handicap Index is a representation of your potential scoring ability and is always taken to one decimal place.
 So if your handicap index is 24.3 it generally means you will shoot 24 strokes over par on an average golf course (in other words 24+72=96).

 Now you need to know how to find your Course Handicap.
 This is different for every course because it is based on the difficulty of the course, which is measured by the slope and rating of each course.
 There are several different ways of finding this on the app.
 The easiest way is to click on the little white arrow in the top left corner near the logo and then choose Golf Courses.
 This will bring up a list of courses you have already played, or you can search for a course.
 If I choose Falconhead Golf Course, it will show my CH (Course Handicap) from the white tees and the red tees.